vinisalazar/my-recipe-source/README.md

 # Spices

 An example repository to build a conda package.
-It contains †wo programs:
+It contains two programs:
   * `bin/salt`, a bash script.
   * `src/pepper.c`, a C program which must be compiled.